falkodev/apos-nuxt-demo/README.md

 </template>
 ```

-When logged in, the user sees an "Order" button.
+When logged in, the user sees an "Order" button under every dish on the homepage.
 When it clicks on it, it triggers the Vuex mutation `addToOrder`.

 Add a badge next to "My Order", in the top bar.
 Go to `frontend/components/Nav.vue`, look for the words "My Order" in the template and replace the line by the following: